This article is part of a larger series on Real Estate Lead Generation and Marketing.

 Here are a few thoughts you can use in your elevator pitch:

-People like to hear that you enjoy and have enthusiasm for your job because it helps establish trust.
+People like to hear that you enjoy and have enthusiasm for your job as a real estate agent because it helps establish trust.
 It will also encourage commonality between you and the potential client.
-Explain why you choose to specialize in helping a specific niche of clientele.
-Did you have a personal real estate experience that prompted you to become an agent yourself?
+Explain why you choose to specialize in supporting a specific niche of clientele.
+Did you have a real estate experience that prompted you to become an agent yourself?
 Share that with your potential client in your elevator pitch.

 Call to Action: What Do I Want to Happen Next?

-Don’t end your real estate elevator pitch there.
+Don’t end your elevator pitch there.
 Bring the conversation back to the prospect using a call to action (CTA) so they can voice their concerns, add to the conversation, or ask questions.
-A CTA is an instruction to your audience to prompt a response, which can be in the form of a statement or question.
+A CTA is an instruction to your audience to prompt a response, which can be a statement or question.
 The goal of the CTA in your elevator pitch is to continue the discussion and encourage them to use your services.

 4. Practice, Practice, Practice

 Next, use your phone to video yourself reciting your real estate elevator pitch.
 Your facial expressions, hand gestures, and body language during the pitch need to be natural and convey the right message.
-They should be welcoming, encouraging, and make the audience feel comfortable.
+They should be welcoming and encouraging—and should make the audience feel comfortable.

-Watch the video to guarantee you are conveying your message in a genuine and natural way, both verbally and physically.
-Repeat and practice the entire process as many times as needed until the elevator pitch is exactly where you want it to be.
+Watch the video above to guarantee you are conveying your message genuinely and naturally, both verbally and physically.
+Repeat and practice the entire process as often as needed until the elevator pitch is where you want it to be.
 Practice your elevator pitch with friends and colleagues and ask for honest feedback to guarantee you’re ready to go.

 5. Collect Contact Information

 The purpose of your elevator speech is real estate lead generation.
-Once you put your real estate elevator pitch into action, you’ll be collecting contact information from potential clients left and right.
+Once you put your elevator pitch into action, you’ll collect contact information from potential clients left and right.
 Make sure you always carry business cards with you and have them ready to distribute to anyone you speak with, and also have a means for collecting contact information even when people don’t have business cards to give you.

 If you don’t have business cards or your cards need a refresh, design them with a service like ProspectsPLUS! or Canva.
 Include all your contact information and a custom logo to make your card stand out from the competition.
-For business card inspiration, check out these 28 Real Estate Business Cards We Love.
+Check out these 28 Real Estate Business Cards We Love for business card inspiration.

-Collect business cards from everyone you speak with to be proactive with communication, and organize these contacts using client relationship manager (CRM) software.
-A CRM stores, organizes, and automates communication with leads with the intent of converting them into clients.
+Collect business cards from everyone you speak with to be proactive with communication, and organize these contacts using client relationship management (CRM) software.
+CRM software stores, organizes, and automates communication with leads to convert them into clients.

 Set up your CRM to automatically send drip lead nurturing and email marketing campaigns with listing advertisements and more to turn prospects into clients and generate referrals.
 Real estate CRMs like Pipedrive, Top Producer, and HubSpot are all incredibly impactful tools for a successful real estate business.
 Read more about them here: